jkeger/seagen/README.md

 A python implementation of the stretched equal area (SEA) algorithm for generating spherically symmetric arrangements of particles with accurate particle densities, e.g. for SPH initial conditions that precisely match an arbitrary density profile, as presented in Kegerreis et al. (2019), MNRAS 487:4, 5029-5040, https://doi.org/10.1093/mnras/stz1606.

-See also https://github.com/srbonilla/WoMa for making the initial profiles, placing particles with SEAGen, and modifications for spinning bodies.
+See also https://github.com/srbonilla/WoMa for making input planetary profiles, placing particles with SEAGen, and modifications for spinning bodies.

 Jacob Kegerreis (2020) jacob.kegerreis@durham.ac.uk